isomerpages/nparks-skyrise/_resources/Research and Publications.md

 title: Research and Publications
 permalink: /resources/research-and-publications/
 description: ""
+variant: markdown
 ---
 In association with our partners, the results of our studies are published in various forms for dissemination to the industry and relevant professionals.

 ### **Publications**
-These Technical Guidelines by the Centre for Urban Greenery and Ecology (CUGE) address important considerations in the design of Skyrise Greenery, ranging from design and systems to installation to maintenance.
+<b>Technical Guidelines</b><p> These Technical Guidelines by the Centre for Urban Greenery and Ecology (CUGE) address important considerations in the design of Skyrise Greenery, ranging from design and systems to installation to maintenance.

 Find out more about these publications [here](https://www.nparks.gov.sg/Cuge/Resources/Publications/CUGE%20Standards), or get them at the [Singapore Botanic Gardens Gardens Shop](https://botanicgardensshop.sg/collections/books#MainContent)!